davidvsaraiva/algorithms-training/README.md

 # Algorithm Practice Repository

 This repository contains small programs and algorithms that I am practicing as part of my journey to improve problem-solving and programming skills.
-Each program is self-contained and explores different algorithmic techniques, such as recursion, backtracking, sorting, and more.
+Each program is self-contained and explores different algorithmic techniques, such as backtracking, sorting, and more.

 ---

 ## 📂 Project Structure

 The repository is organized into packages based on the type of algorithm or problem being addressed.
 For example:
-- **recursion**: Programs that solve problems using recursion, including backtracking algorithms.
-    - **Backtracking** algorithms (e.g., Lego Blocks Permutations) are included as part of this package.
+- **Backtracking** algorithms
 - **Dynamic programming** algorithms
 - **other categories**: Additional categories will be added as more algorithms are included

 ---